joliveiraas/polyps-seg/README.md

 - Google Colab: Cloud computing platform used for training the models.

+## Data
+You can download and unzip the Kvasir-SEG data from [here](https://github.com/joliveiraas/kvasir-seg).

 ## HuggingFace Demo 🤗
 Try out the [web demo](https://huggingface.co/spaces/joliveiraas/kvasir_polyp_seg) of this project!